biomadeira/biomadeira.github.io/_posts/2023-01-11-coding-best-practices.md

 software such as
 [FAIR](https://www.go-fair.org/) and [FAIR4RS](https://www.rd-alliance.org/groups/fair-research-software-fair4rs-wg).
-There are domain specific file formats used in the Biofinformatics (e.g. FASTA, FASTQ, GFF, VCF, S/BAM, PDB), which should be used as both researchers and the tools are expecting them.
+There are domain specific file formats used in the Bioinformatics (e.g. FASTA, FASTQ, GFF, VCF, S/BAM, PDB), which should be used as both researchers and the tools are expecting them.

 **Other tips and considerations**